unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh58.png"><img src="/images/hh58.png"></a>

 Okay!
-So it seems that there in an MP3 file located in the Database, but it's stored as a blob and not a file that we can directly access.
+So we can see that there in an MP3 file located in the Database, but it's stored as a blob and not a file that we can directly access.

 A quick Google search gave me [this](https://dev.mysql.com/doc/refman/5.6/en/string-functions.html#function_to-base64 ) link on how to extract blob data as Base64.